 - Module Code:

 - Full Year

-This course covers a selection of more advanced Akkadian texts, for example royal inscriptions such as the Eighth Campaign of Sargon II, extracts from the Babylonian chronicles, and literary texts such as the Babylonian Creation Epic (Enuma elish) and the Myth of Anzû.
-The course includes study of the texts' content, form and style.
+This module covers a selection of more advanced Akkadian texts, for example royal inscriptions such as the Eighth Campaign of Sargon II, extracts from the Babylonian chronicles, and literary texts such as the Babylonian Creation Epic (Enuma elish) and the Myth of Anzû.
+The module includes study of the texts' content, form and style.

-The course is suited to the third year of the study of Akkadian.
+The module is suited to the third year of the study of Akkadian.
 Introductory Akkadian is a prerequisite.

 Method of assessment